gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 ## Acceptance tests and further plans

-Acceptance tests before this can be made default code path (as defined with Mark Jan 2019)
+In January 2019, we defined acceptance tests which need to be fulfilled to make the modular simulator the default code path:
 * End-to-end tests pass on both `do_md` and the new loop in Jenkins pre- and post-submit matrices
 * Physical validation cases pass on the new loop